 The Penn Museum hosts special exhibitions in the Merle-Smith Galleries.
-Currently on display are Black Bodies in Propaganda: The Art of the War Poster and Vaults of Heaven: Visions of Byzantium.
+Currently on display is Sacred Spaces: The Photography of Ahmet Ertug.
 The special exhibition Making and Unmaking Race formed part of the University of Pennsylvania's recent Year of Sound theme.

 The North America Gallery is currently being prepared for the future exhibition Native American Voices which opens in March 2014.

 The Mexico & Central America Gallery introduces you to the pre-Colombian civilizations of Mesoamerica, which flourished before the Spanish Conquest.
 Major traditions represented here include those of central and western Mexico, the Gulf Coast, Oaxaca, the highland and lowland Maya of Yucatan, Belize, Guatemala, Honduras, and a variety of Central American cultures.